 Students have previously travelled to Italy, France, China and Japan.

 Global Young Leaders

-Global Young Leaders Conferences are held in China, Europe and the USA.
+Global Young Leaders Conferences are held in Washington DC and New York, USA.
 The conferences offer Year 11 students the chance to meet world leaders and exchange ideas with people including business leaders, diplomats, politicians and journalists as well as experiencing a range of social and cultural activities.
 Students attend the conference independent of the School.

 Italy Art Study Tour – an opportunity to experience the great galleries and major sites of Italy.
 Visiting Venice, Prato, Florence, Sienna, Assisi and Rome Art students are able to view some of the world’s most famous pieces of Art and sketch amongst inspiring locations.

 China Study Tour – introduces students to the fascinating aspects of China’s past and present.
-Venturing off the tourist track the Tour provides students time to interact with locals and witness the many business opportunities available with China.
-Students visit Beijing, climb the Great Wall, view Shanghai from the world’s tallest building and join students from all over the world in a language and culture course at Nanjing University.
+Venturing off the tourist track the Tour provides students time to interact with locals and visit Beijing and Shanghai, climb the Great Wall, see the Terracotta Warriors and visit our sister School Olive Tree International Academy.
+In 2019, this trip will be offered to Year 8 and 9 students.

 NASA Space Camp – endorsed by the National Aeronautics and Space Administration (NASA) Years 10 and 11 students will participate in a rigorous program at NASAs training facility in Alabama as well as visiting NASAs Kennedy Space Centre in Cape Canaveral, Florida.

 French Study Tour – involves a two week trip to France to see many of the famous sights, such as Louvre Museum, the Eiffel Tower, the Versailles Palace, along with many historically significant sights such as the First World War Battlefields and the D-Day beaches at Normandy.
 Students will also receive intensive language classes to help develop their language skills.